 Multi-Tiered System of Supports(MTSS) is a multi-tier approach to the early identification and support of students with learning and behavior needs.
 MTSS ensures that we provide rich learning opportunities so all students are identified, supported and served within the framework.
 We use best practices by providing a solid framework that requires the intervention team to use the six components of MTSS to guide decision making at GLOBE.

-Every grade Kindergarten through Sixth grade participates in a Service Learning Project that gives back to the community.
+Every grade Kindergarten through Seventh grade participates in a Service Learning Project that gives back to the community.
 Some of the projects our students participate in are Care and Share, Weekends without Hunger, Adopting Animals at the Zoo, and Socks for the Homeless Shelters.

 Positive Behavioral Intervention Support